 One of the biggest sources of pollution in the UK is road transport, but with around 75% of the UK’s population owning cars, this presents itself as a rather difficult issue to tackle.
 However, we’re going to take a closer look into how the latest composition of fuel and the introduction of E10 have put steps in place to put an end to these harmful emissions.
+You may ask but what is E10 fuel, we will explain in this article.

 Currently, unleaded petrol in Britain contains 5% bio-ethanol, also known as E5, but the new, greener fuel that can be found throughout the country, named E10, contains 10% bio-ethanol.
 This increase in bio-ethanol is said to have the ability to slash greenhouse emissions by up to 60%!